Mysecretaryorg/Meta/README.md

 Overview

 This repository contains a Linux kernel module that demonstrates the implementation of RDMA (Remote Direct Memory Access) communication.
-The module is designed to showcase my expertise in Linux kernel development, particularly in the areas relevant to a Software Engineer - Linux Kernel Engineer role at Meta.

 Features